xbenxspire/movie-info-service/README_Assignment_8.md

 ## Communication Contract

 ### How to Request Data
-The microservice provides a RESTful API endpoint that accepts HTTP GET requests.
-Here's how to request data:
+The microservice provides a RESTful API endpoint that accepts HTTP GET requests for movie title searches:

 ```python
 import requests